celestiaorg/.github/CONTRIBUTING.md

 its repositories.
 Members of the Celestia core team and key contributors are added to the Github team that aligns with the scope of work they perform.
 For example, those working on the `celestia-node` repository are added to the `celestia-node` team.

 ### Permissions

-By default, all teams have Triage access to all repositories in the `CelestiaOrg` Github.
+By default, all teams have `Triage` access to all repositories in the `celestiaorg` Github.
 This allows for anyone to help manage issues and pull requests (i.e. adding labels).
 Teams are given write access to the repositories that they are responsible for working on.
 For example, the `celestia-node` team would have write access to the `celestia-node` repository.